azizbek3464/calculatorR/README.md

-# This is a piano website done using html,css and Vanilla js
+# This is a kanqulyatr website done using html,css and Vanilla js
-## alksmalksnalsas
 ## project [pianina sayti linki ](https://visionary-lebkuchen-201d41.netlify.app/)